-- Priority countries that have achieved a minimum of 50% implementation of preparedness checklist activities are encouraged to undertake a series of drills on elements of an EVD response and a functional exercise to test the coordination of the Ebola operations centre. - Simulation exercises aimed at testing preparedness capabilities are being planned and will start in the coming weeks in Burkina Faso, Ethiopia, Ghana, and Guinea-Bissau. - Training in public health functions at points-of-entry is planned for the end of September in Mauritania.
-At the beginning of October a facilitation team will be deployed to plan a simulation exercise. - Logistics support will be provided in the Central African Republic from 28 September to 2 October. - An infection prevention and control (IPC) specialist will be deployed to Togo at the beginning of October to follow-up on activities performed during a previous visit to the country. - Training in clinical management and IPC will be take place from 4 to 10 October in Côte d'Ivoire.
+- Priority countries that have achieved a minimum of 50% implementation of preparedness checklist activities are encouraged to undertake a series of drills on elements of an EVD response and a functional exercise to test the coordination of the Ebola operations centre. - Simulation exercises aimed at testing preparedness capabilities are being planned in Benin, Burkina Faso, Ethiopia, Ghana, Guinea Bissau, and Mauritania, and will start in the coming weeks. - An infection prevention and control (IPC) specialist will be deployed to Togo at the beginning of October to follow-up on activities performed during a previous visit to the country. - Training in public health functions at points-of-entry is planned for the end of September in Mauritania. - Training in clinical management and IPC will be take place from 21 September to 4 October in Côte d'Ivoire.